 We’re Ron and Eleanor.
-Together with our dogs Riley and Indy and our 3 cats Albert, Arthur and Lexie, we live in a small village in the Bitburg area of Germany.
+Together with our dogs Riley, Indy and Barney (and our little cat Lexie), we live in a small village in the Bitburg area of Germany.
 Our house is surrounded by fields and woodland, which makes it perfect for the animals (and us).
 We love the outdoors and nature, and being able to share that with Riley makes it all the more fun.

-We started sharing pictures and news of Riley on his Facebook Page but this was quite limited in functionality.
+We started sharing pictures and news of Riley on his Facebook Page but this was quite limited in functionality so it was time to make a website for the following reasons.

 - To be able to share more information and pictures